 An action plan for implementation

-About the origin of the Nutrition Strategy
+About the origin of the Nutrition Policy

 The connection between health and nutrition was first documented in a global political context at the International Conference on Nutrition of the World Health Organisation WHO in 1992.
 The WHO member states subsequently undertook to develop and implement national strategies to improve the nutritional status and promote health among the general public.
-Switzerland published its first nutrition strategy in 2001.
+Switzerland published its first nutrition policy in 2001.
 This has been further developed and adapted in line with new findings in recent years.